alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_matrix_calculus.md

   a^{l} = \sigma(w^l a^{l-1}+b^l).
 $$

 and

 $$
 a^{l} = \sigma(z^l) \quad where \quad
 z^l =w^l a^{l-1} +b^l
 $$

-## A Two Layered Neural Network

-Let's start with a concrete case of a Neural network with two layers and derive the equations of back propagation for that first.
-Each of these are explained in more detail in the previous sections.

-&nbsp;

 Our two layer neural network can be written as